xirzo/MyLang/README.md

 This is a simple interpreter written in [Zig](https://ziglang.org) in order to learn it.
 It utilizes [Pratt parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser) technique.
-Currently it only parses only expressions.

 ## Build